temporalio/edu-interacting-with-workflows-python-code/exercises/sending-signals-external/README.md

    the `PizzaWorkflow`.
 Directly after the `client.start_workflow()` call for the `PizzaWorkflow`, add another call that starts the `FulfillOrderWorkflow`.
    You can use the call that starts the `PizzaWorkflow` as a reference.
 It can use the same Task Queue, but needs to use a different Workflow ID.
+Also, you don't need the handle because you don't need to await it or use its return value.
 2. Save and close the file.

 ## Part E: Running both Workflows